makerdao/pe-checklists/spell/spell-reviewer-goerli-checklist.md

       * [ ] `Forum:` if URL starts with `https://forum.makerdao.com/t/`
       * [ ] `MIP:` if URL starts with `https://mips.makerdao.com/mips/details/`
   * [ ] If action in the spell doesn't have relevant instruction (e.g.: `chainlog` version bump), it should have explanation prefixed with `// Note:`
-  * [ ] If an instruction can not be taken, a note should be added under the instruction prefixed with `// Note: ` (e.g.: `// Note: Skip payments on goerli`)
+  * [ ] If an instruction can not be taken, add a comment under the instruction prefixed with `// Note:` (e.g.: `// Note: Payments are skipped on goerli`)
 * [ ] String Constants
   * [ ] IPFS hashes or DAO resolutions
       * [ ] IPFS hashes and DAO resolutions match the exec doc